10 surprising retail predictions for 2018

 - A location that will enable Amazon to attract talent immediately from retail incumbents because so many people in the industry are already desperate for life rafts out of their current companies

-Bet on Bezos locating HQ2 somewhere between Raleigh-Durham, North Carolina and Atlanta (both are less than a day’s drive from Bentonville, AK) or within the Midwestern Triangle of Milwaukee, Minneapolis and Chicago.
+Bet on Bezos locating HQ2 somewhere between Raleigh-Durham, North Carolina and Atlanta (both are less than a day’s drive from Bentonville, AR) or within the Midwestern Triangle of Milwaukee, Minneapolis and Chicago.

 4. Blue Apron will be a Hail Mary acquisition